drevops/vortex/.docker/scripts/README.md

-This directory contains custom scripts to run in the Docker services during image build or container runtime.
+This directory contains custom scripts to run in the container services during image build or container runtime.